-1. Abstract
+Abstract

 The examination of microalgae as a feasible alternative to fishmeal in fish diets, especially in the rearing of rainbow trout, has been driven by the increasing need for sustainable aquaculture practices.
-This paper evaluates the possible replacement of fishmeal with microalgae by analysing their effects on fish development, their efficiency in nutrient conversion from feed, and the quantity of detritus produced.
+This paper evaluates the possible replacement of fishmeal with microalgae by analyzing their effects on fish development, their efficiency in nutrient conversion from feed, and the quantity of detritus produced.
 Microalgae serve as a superior nutritional supply for fish, owing to their rich content of proteins, vital fatty acids, and minerals.
 Studies have shown that microalgae-based diets may support growth rates that are comparable to or exceed those of traditional fishmeal diets.
 Furthermore, they possess the capacity to enhance feed efficiency and maybe diminish the excretion of nutrients, such as nitrogen and phosphorus.
 This advantages the environment by mitigating effect and purifying water.
 Nonetheless, problems persist, including the elevated expense of microalgae production, the requirement for adequate nutritional compositions, and the capacity for large-scale cultivation of microalgae.
 Future study should concentrate on optimising microalgae absorption levels, enhancing production procedures, and conducting longitudinal studies to evaluate the overall effects of microalgae on fish health, productivity, and environmental sustainability.
 Should these difficulties be addressed, microalgae might substantially enhance the sustainability and environmental friendliness of aquaculture systems.

 Keywords: Microalgae; Fishmeal replacement; Rainbow trout; Growth performance; Nutrient excretion